 There are any number of ways a woman over 50 might approach the task of creating a casual wardrobe.
 For me, the first step was to decide what was the minimal number of garments that would give me a few casual outfits to start with.
 I figured if I had a few basic pieces, I could branch out later.
 The magic number for me was six.
 My Six Saving Separates are...

 1 Cardigan in a muted color

 Once I had my wish list, I thought about what type of garments I wanted to wear.
 What kind of jacket or top would make a nice casual look?
 Basically, I had one requirement: It's got to be something I would never wear to work.

 A CASUAL JACKET

 I know there are casual-looking blazers, but I was afraid they would still remind me of work.
-Instead, I considered a jean jacket, leather jacket or one of the recent stylish Anoraks.
+Instead, I considered a jean jacket, leather jacket, or a stylish Anorak.
 For this post, I'm showing my jean jacket.
 It goes with some many weekend looks.
 I also love the fact that it's wash and wear--super easy.
 In fact, I'm such a fan of jean jackets that I have a white one for cooler summer evenings.

 A CARDIGAN IN MUTED COLOR

 I'm one of those over 50 women who wears sweaters all year round.
 (In summer, I'm driven crazy by air conditioning.)
 So a basic cardigan is a must for my casual wardrobe.
 If you're warm all the time, you might just need a jacket or a cardigan for your basic casual wardrobe.
 Then, you can add a third top and have more mix and match possibilities.

 A simple cardigan in a muted color is great for mixing and matching.
 The style is a matter of personal taste.
 For my basic casual wardrobe, I've chosen a long, boyfriend-style Banana Republic sweater.
 It's simple, lightweight, and the grey color goes with just about everything.
 It's also a piece I'm unlikely to wear to the office.